 DEVELOPMENT AND FUNCTION OF THE COCHLEA: The cochlea is a spiral-shaped cavity in the inner ear.
 It is the actual sensory organ of hearing.
 The cochlea receives the sound waves from the outer ear and auditory canal and converts them into electrical impulses that are transmitted to the brain via the auditory nerve for interpretation.
 The auditory nerve, or vestibulocochlear nerve, is divided into the vestibular branch, concerned with balance and motion, and a cochlear division responsible for hearing.
 The cochlea originates from the ectoderm and is therefore controlled from the cerebral cortex.

-BIOLOGICAL CONFLICT: The biological conflict linked to the cochlea of the inner ear is “I don’t want to hear this!”.
+BIOLOGICAL CONFLICT: The biological conflict linked to the cochlea of the inner ear is a hearing conflict experienced as “I don’t want to hear this!”.
 Aggravating noises such as dog barking, a screaming child, construction noise (jackhammers, chainsaws, generators), traffic noise (loud trucks, sirens from ambulances, fire engines, or police cars), noisy neighbors, lawn mowers, grass trimmers, loud or annoying music, the nagging voice of a person, or something upsetting that has been said (“I can’t believe what I just heard!”) are examples of what might trigger the conflict.
 Often, hearing conflicts occur on the phone.
 Musicians and music lovers with very fine ears can suffer a hearing conflict during a poor musical performance.
 For someone who is noise-sensitive, the smallest noise can cause ear-related distress.

 CONFLICT-ACTIVE PHASE: functional loss of the cochlear branch of the vestibulocochlear nerve resulting in the perception of sounds in one or both ears without an external source.
 This condition is called tinnitus (compare with hyperacusis caused by a noise conflict, linked to the stapedius muscle).